 The global economy including Canada's has proven resilient in the face of high inflation.
 At the same time, labour markets remain tight and measures of core inflation in many advanced economies suggest persistent price pressures, especially for food and services.
-Economic growth is expected to weaken as the year progresses.
-Growth in consumption is expected to slow as higher interest rates and increasingly restrictive monetary policy work their way through to consumers and the economy more broadly.
+Economic growth has shown signs of weakening as growth in consumption has slowed as higher interest rates and increasingly restrictive monetary policy continue to work their way through to consumers and the economy more broadly.
 Moreover, tightening in the banking sector, particularly in the United States, is also expected to continue to remain a challenging element within corporate credit/lending conditions.

-Canada's inflation rate is expected to continue declining over the next few months, although reaching the Bank of Canada's 2% target might prove to be challenging over the next year, as prices for services and wage growth remain elevated.
+With Canada's inflation rate continuing to hover in the range of 3.5% to 4.0%, reaching the Bank of Canada's 2% target may prove challenging over the next year, as prices for services and wage growth remain elevated.

 Certain aspects of the Trust's business and operations that could potentially be impacted include rental income, occupancy, leasing terms and tenant improvements, future demand for space, and market rents, all of which impact the underlying value of investment properties.
+In the current environment, the Trust continues to achieve strong leasing metrics with a robust new and renewal lease pipeline coupled with upward trending market rental rates.
 First Capital believes, based on its exceptionally high-quality portfolio which has always been focused on everyday essentials, that it will continue to attract high tenant demand for its space.